-Each year Variety provides around 450 deserving or disadvantaged children with the freedom and independence of their very own bike on our annual Bikes for Kids Tour.
+Each year Variety provides hundreds of deserving or disadvantaged children with the freedom and independence of owning their very own bike through our Bikes for Kids programme.

 Some children have overcome adverse circumstances, in some situations the family is simply not in a position to purchase a bike and in other cases the programme recognises and rewards children who are role models at their school or in their community.

 This recognition not only benefits the child concerned, but provides an incentive for their peers to follow in their footsteps and become good school and community citizens.

 The are currently no presentations scheduled.
 Please check back at a later date.

 Find out how to nominate a child for a bike

 Each year Variety chooses a different route for its Bikes for Kids tour.
 Schools and communities in each area are invited to participate by nominating a deserving child to receive a bike.
 To receive a bike a child needs to be: